lenaschimmel/sc2rf/README.md

 # Requirements and Installation
 You need at least Python 3.6 and you need to install the requirements first.
 You might use somethink like `pip3 install -r requirements.txt` to do that.

+Also, you need a terminal which supports ANSI control sequences.
+On Linux, MacOS, etc. it should probably work.
+On Windows, you need a recent version of Windows 10 and you run the script from `cmd.exe`.
+See [this table](https://pypi.org/project/termcolor/) for details.

 # Usage
 Start with a `.fasta` file with one or more sequences which might contain recombinants.